 Relationships are key

 Leigh credits his success to a handful of key relationships.
 Particularly his relationship with co-founder Rob, “I think we complimented each other in terms of what we did within the company.
 But I think we’re also happy to let each other make the mistakes you have to make as a founder.”
 By giving each other the space to fail, the founder dynamic flourished.
 But it’s not just inside the startup that matters, the relationship between founder and investor is just as important.
 Leigh recommends giving founder relationships the time to grow and not just assuming your first impressions paint an accurate picture of the founder (from a pitch for example).
+He says:

 Lead the charge to change the system